FloatingArrayDesign/MoorDyn/docs/structure.rst

 General:

-- env: a pointer to a global struct holding environmental settings
+- *env*: a pointer to a global struct holding environmental settings
-- waves: a pointer to a global object representing Waves in the system
+- *waves*: a pointer to a global object representing Waves in the system

 Specific to each Connection:

-- attached: a vector of attachments, describing all lines attached to the Connection
+- *attached*: a vector of attachments, describing all lines attached to the Connection
-- conM: the mass of the connection as a real
+- *conM*: the mass of the connection as a real
-- conV: the volume of the connection as a real
+- *conV*: the volume of the connection as a real
-- conF: a 3D vector of forces on the connection
+- *conF*: a 3D vector of forces on the connection
-- conCdA: Drag coefficient of the connection
+- *conCdA*: Drag coefficient of the connection
-- conCa: Added mass coefficient of the connection
+- *conCa*: Added mass coefficient of the connection

 State:

-- r: 3D node position
+- *r*: 3D node position
-- rd: 3D node velocity
+- *rd*: 3D node velocity
-- FNet: 3D force vector on node
+- *FNet*: 3D force vector on node
-- M: 3x3 mass + added mass matrix
+- *M*: 3x3 mass + added mass matrix

 Waves:

-- zeta: real representing free-surface elevation
+- *zeta*: real representing free-surface elevation
-- PDyn: dynamic pressure
+- *PDyn*: dynamic pressure
-- U: Wave velocities
+- *U*: Wave velocities
-- Ud: Wave accelerations
+- *Ud*: Wave accelerations

 Misc:

-- number: connection ID (unique int)
+- *number*: connection ID (unique int)
-- type: Connection type, one of moordyn::Connection::types
+- *type*: Connection type, one of moordyn::Connection::types
-- WaterKin: Flag indicating whether wave/current kinematics will be considered:
+- *WaterKin*: Flag indicating whether wave/current kinematics will be considered:

 Rods
 ^^^^